patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/expandable-section/expandable-section.md

 id: Expandable section
 section: components
 ---
-The **Expandable section** component is used to embed an expandable section within a form or page when you don’t want controls or information to be shown by default.
+An **expandable section** component is used to embed an expandable section within a form or page when you don’t want controls or information to be shown by default.
 This may be used to hide advanced features, for example.